matthewscharles/instrument-maker/README.md

 ## Background

 My intention is to help find a different entry point to instrument creation using sensors.
-I'm reluctant to use the term "accessible music technology" to describe this; while I respect others that do, I don't currently think it's all that helpful a term in abstract.
+I'm reluctant to use the term "accessible music technology" to describe this; while I respect others that do, I don't currently think it's all that helpful a term in abstract (I hope this will form a move toward Disabled artist-led music technology: essentially the same idea, but implies a different power relationship).
 But that's certainly a context in which some of this project's output will fit.
 Access or accessibility tend to rely upon openness, and benefit from opportunities for input at every stage of the design process.

 So, ideally, this should provide an opportunity/context for someone to approach the problem of creating an instrument, rather than (necessarily) learning a programming language.
 Conversely, it shouldn't remove access to the underlying code..whether that's through a nicely packaged GUI, or a closed source back end.
 That's not necessarily the easiest problem to solve!
 We're starting to see a bit more of this appearing in commercial software; Max for Live is a good example.

 A few considerations:

 - remove obligation to code, but with opportunities to learn and dismantle
 - offer ways to create objects that feel like instruments, rather than controllers: devices that have a direct, local connection between physical input and output, without mediation from a keyboard and mouse (and added costs on that front)